bradhowes/keystrokecountdown/src/about/index.md

 author: Brad Howes
 layout: about.hbs
 tags:
-image: prague_castle_on_the_vltava_by_pingallery-d4c3r1x.png
+image: paris.png
 ---

 My name is Brad Howes.
+I've been a programmer, product manager, and farmer at various times in my life.
-I program and manage for a living and currently reside in Prague, Czech Republic with my wife Amanda and our three children: Zoë, Harrison, and Claudia.
+Currently, I'm programming and living in Paris, France with my wife Amanda and our three children: Zoë, Harrison, and Claudia.

 My professional web presence is pretty much this: